Vishnupriyan17/Mindbridge-Training/README.md

 Student Management System

-Overview

-The Student Management System is a console-based Java application that allows teachers to manage student records efficiently.
-It provides functionalities to create, update, display, search, and delete student records, storing data persistently in a CSV file.

-Features

-Add Student: Allows teachers to enter student details, including ID, name, age, email, and grades.

-Update Student: Modify student details such as name, age, email, and grades.

-Display Student: View the list of all students.

-Search by ID: Find a student using their unique ID.

-Delete Student: Remove a student record from the system.

-File Storage: Saves and loads student data from students.csv.

-Multithreading: Uses an ExecutorService for handling file operations asynchronously.

-Files and Description

-Main.java: The entry point of the application.
-Provides a menu-driven interface to interact with the system.

-Student.java: A model class representing a student with attributes such as ID, name, age, email, and grade.

-Teacher.java: Manages student records, handling CRUD operations and file I/O.

-Data Storage

-Student records are stored in students.csv in the format:

-Id,Name,Age,Email-Id,Grade
-101,John Doe,20,john@example.com,A
-Role-based authentication.

-License

-This project is open-source and free to use under the MIT License.
+This is a simple Student Management System built using Java.
+It allows you to manage student records with the ability to add, update, delete, and view students.
+The system calculates the grade automatically based on the student's marks.
+Data is stored in a CSV file and read using multithreading for efficient performance.

+Features:

+Add, update, delete, and view student records.

+Automatically calculate grades based on marks.

+Data stored in a CSV file (students.csv).

+Multithreaded saving process for efficiency.

+Simple and interactive console interface.

+Class Breakdown:

+1. Student

+The Student class represents a student with the following attributes:

+studentId (int): The unique identifier for the student.

+studentName (String): The name of the student.

+studentAge (int): The age of the student.

+email (String): The email address of the student.

+grade (char): The grade calculated based on the student's marks.

+Methods:

+getStudentId(), setStudentId(int studentId): Get and set student ID.

+getStudentName(), setStudentName(String studentName): Get and set student name.

+getStudentAge(), setStudentAge(int studentAge): Get and set student age.

+getEmail(), setEmail(String email): Get and set student email.

+getGrade(), setGrade(char grade): Get and set student grade.

+toString(): Converts the student data into a CSV string format for easy storage.

+2. Teacher

+The Teacher class manages student records and handles CRUD operations and file I/O.

+Methods:

+createStudent(): Adds a new student with calculated grade based on marks.

+updateStudent(): Updates student details such as name, age, email, or marks.

+displayStudent(): Displays all students in the system.

+searchId(): Searches for a student by their ID.

+deleteStudent(): Deletes a student record from the system.

+saveStudent(): Saves student data to the CSV file using multithreading.

+loadStudent(): Loads student data from the CSV file.

+regexCheck(String email): Validates email format using regex.

+3. Main

+The Main class is the entry point for the application.
+It provides an interactive console interface for the user to manage student records.

+Features:

+A simple text-based menu to choose operations such as:

+Add a new student.

+View all students.

+Search for a student by ID.

+Update student details.

+Delete a student.

+Uses the Teacher class to perform operations.

+Below is the Demo code Video: